 Demonstrated experience with optomechanical systems and instrumentation.

-About The University of Arizona - College of Optical Sciences
+About University of Arizona-James C. Wyant College of Optical Sciences

-The College of Optical Sciences, founded as the University of Arizona Optical Science Center, has been shaping the future since 1964 by offering the highest quality graduate and undergraduate educations, cutting edge-research programs and solid commitment to the economic development of the optics industry.
-Throughout its 53-year history, OSC has stood on the forefront of the field; today, it educa...tes more students in optics than any institution in the U.S., provides the worlds most comprehensive educational program in optics and maintains a worldwide reputation as a premier institution for optical sciences and engineering.
+The James C. Wyant College of Optical Sciences, founded as the University of Arizona Optical Science Center, has been shaping the future since 1964 by offering the highest quality graduate and undergraduate educations, cutting edge-research programs and solid commitment to the economic development of the optics industry.
+Throughout its 56-year history, OSC has stood on the forefront of the field; today, it educates more students in optics than any institution in the U.S., provides the worlds most comprehensive educational program in optics and maintains a worldwide reputation as a premier institution for optical sciences and engineering.